Manually Forward Email to Help Scout

-Every now and then, you might get an email in your inbox that needs to be created as a conversation in Help Scout.
-Luckily, all you have to do is forward the email to your Help Scout mailbox, and we'll take care of the rest.
+Every now and then, you might get an email in your inbox that needs to be a conversation in Help Scout.
+All you have to do is forward the email from your personal inbox to your Help Scout mailbox, and we'll take care of the rest.

 In this article